Casting vote: Philippines

+In the Commission on Appointments, the president of the Senate is the ex officio presiding officer, and only votes to break ties.

 United Kingdom

 The speaker of the United Kingdom House of Commons has a casting vote, which is conventionally cast in accordance with Speaker Denison's rule.

 United States

 House of Representatives

 The speaker of the United States House of Representatives has the same right to vote as any other member of the House if they are a member of the House of Representatives (which they always have been in practice but need not be per the constitution), but to maintain the appearance of impartiality, typically does not do so unless it would make a difference, which is a de facto casting vote.

 Senate

 Pursuant to Article I, Section 3, Clause 4 of the United States Constitution, the vice president has a casting vote in the Senate, in the event of a tie.

 General elections

 United Kingdom

 At one time, in United Kingdom parliamentary elections, the returning officer (if an elector in the constituency) was allowed to give an additional casting vote to decide the election if there was a tie between two or more candidates.
 An example of this power being used was in the Bandon by-election of 22 July 1831.
 This type of casting vote does not now exist; after the 1866 Helston by-election, Parliament allowed candidates who tied to both be elected.

 Ties in United Kingdom elections are now broken by drawing lots, using a method decided upon by the Returning Officer.